vmware/terraform-provider-avi/website/docs/d/avi_errorpageprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `error_pages` - Defined error pages for http status codes.
-* `labels` - Key value pairs for granular object access control.
+Field introduced in 17.2.4.
 * `name` - Field introduced in 17.2.4.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Field introduced in 17.2.4.
 * `uuid` - Field introduced in 17.2.4.